FReptar0/sageconnect/README.md

 > The system uses `ISNULL(NULLIF(RTRIM(field),''), default_value)` logic to handle both NULL values and empty strings from the database, ensuring that Portal de Proveedores API requirements are met.
 >
 > :bangbang: **ADDRESS_IDENTIFIERS_SKIP Configuration**: This variable allows you to exclude specific location identifiers from purchase order processing.
 When configured, any purchase order lines with locations matching the specified identifiers will be filtered out from the query results.
 This is useful for excluding test locations, inactive warehouses, or locations that should not be processed by the Portal de Proveedores integration.
 Leave empty if no locations should be skipped.
+>
+> :bangbang: **AUTO_TERMINATE Configuration**: When set to `true`, the application will automatically terminate after completing all background processes and CFDI operations.
+This is particularly useful for scheduled tasks on Windows Server that need to run every 15 minutes without leaving the process running indefinitely.
+When enabled, the application will:
+>
+> - Complete all CFDI processing tasks (forResponse function)
+> - Wait for the child import process to finish
+> - Automatically exit after 15 seconds to free up the port
+> - Prevent conflicts with subsequent scheduled executions
+>
+> For scheduled tasks, use the provided `RunSageconnect.bat` script which automatically sets this variable to `true`.
+For normal server operation, keep this set to `false` to maintain the web server running.

 ### .env.credentials.database